busraatasoy/Sales-Analysis-with-SQL-Power-BI/2-Business Request + Planning/README.md

 # 📂 Business Request & Planning

-This folder contains project requirements, business requests, and user stories that define the scope of the sales analysis project.
+📌This folder contains project requirements, business requests, and user stories that define the scope of the sales analysis project.

 ## 📄 Files Included
 - **Business Request - Mail from Sarah.docx** – Initial request email outlining the project objectives.